-Now, let’s first get one thing straight: Whether you’re issuing an apology or simply expressing regret for how an argument deteriorated, in person is always the best route.
-A text can seem like a cop-out, and only act as kindling to a raging fire.
+Now, let’s first get one thing straight: Whether you’re issuing an apology or simply expressing regret for how an argument deteriorated, an in-person conversation is always the best route.
+A text can seem like a cop-out, and only make matters worse.
 However, there are times when it makes sense.
-If you fight right before you leave for work, for example, or are in the midst of cooling off and want to let your partner know that, no matter what took place, you promise to work everything out, a text is worthwhile.
+If you fight right before you leave for work, for example, or are in the midst of cooling off and want to let your partner know that, no matter what took place, you promise to work everything out, a typed out message is worthwhile.
 It can also help simmer things down before re-engaging.

 “Disagreements and arguments are inevitable parts of almost every relationship,” says Dr. Beth Pausic, psychologist and Director of Behavioral Health at Hims & Hers.
 “While stressful, it can sometimes be even more challenging deciding on what to do next.
 Who will break the ice and make the first move toward a resolution?”